andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop-HKUST.md

 ### Duration

-The workshop should take roughly 2 hours.
-You don't have to complete the entire workshop.
-To save time you can skip the [variant calling part](#3-variant-calling-with-ms-genomics) and start with [AutoML](#4-predicting-disease-causing-factors-with-azure-automl).
+The workshop should take roughly 1.5 hours.
+If get stuck during the [variant calling part](#3-variant-calling-with-ms-genomics), feel free to skip ahead to the [AutoML part](#4-predicting-disease-causing-factors-with-azure-automl).

 ### Overview of steps